 The Arbor Day Foundation is one of many organizations where you can honor your loved ones by naming a tree after them.
 Trees can be a beautiful way to share your love with someone, as trees grow stronger and can survive for years — the perfect testament to your relationship.

-Even if you don’t donate to an organization that plants trees, you and your partner can spend a romantic Valentine’s Day planting a tree in your own backyard.
+Even if you don’t donate to an organization that plants trees, you and your partner can spend a romantic Valentine’s Day planting a tree in your own backyard (but make sure you do your research first over which trees are best to plant in your area).

 Every year, 8 to 12 million dogs and cats are euthanized because there are not enough homes for them, according to Helping Hands.
 Adopting pets from shelters also helps avoid the cruelty that animals experience in mass breeding facilities and inspires others to adopt instead of shop.

-The gift of a new puppy or kitten could bring you and your partner closer than ever before as you work together to care for the new addition to your family.
+The gift of a pet could bring you and your partner closer than ever before as you work together to care for the new addition to your family.

-Throughout the pandemic, social distancing measures, and stressful news cycles, a warm cup of coffee or tea is sure to bring a smile to your partner’s face.
+No matter what's going on in the world, a warm cup of coffee or tea is sure to bring a smile to your loved one’s face.

 When you buy Change Please coffee, the organization supports people experiencing housing insecurity.
 Through training, employment, housing, and therapy support, Change Please is rehabilitating people and helping to end homelessness.